Tatiara Water Allocation Plan

 The current Water Allocation Plan (WAP) for the Tatiara Prescribed Wells Area was adopted on 7 June 2010 with amendments made in 2012, 2014 and 2015.

 A review of the WAP is required within 10 years of adoption.
-This review commenced in early 2017 and is currently underway with a planned completion by December 2020.
+This review commenced in early 2017 and is currently underway with a draft revised Tatiara Water Allocation Plan planned to be released for public consultation in July 2020.
 Find out more about the review process.

 Changes to the WAP